kibook/s1kd-tools/tools/s1kd-instance/README.md

 Give the data module instance a different infoName.

 -J, --clean-display-text
-Remove display text from annotations which are simplified in -A mode.
+Remove display text from annotations which are simplified in -A or -9 mode.

 -j, --clean-ents
 After filtering, remove external entities (such as ICNs) which are no